LarisantosIT/osTicket-Installation/README.md

 <p>
 </p>
 <p>
-Alright, now that you are connected to your VM you will have to enable IIS.
-Simply access the control panel then select uninstall a program.
+Once connected to your VM you will have to enable Internet Information Services.
+Go into control panel and select uninstall a program.
 Off to the left select "Turn windows features on or off".
-A list will appear then you will enable Internet Information Services.
+A list will appear then you will enable Internet Information Services also refered to as IIS.
 </p>
 <img src="https://i.imgur.com/qtEnuWu.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />
 </p>
 <p>
-Excellent.
-Now that you have enabled IIS we need to install Web Platform Installer.
+Now that IIS is enabled you need to install Web Platform Installer.
 I have provided a link here: https://drive.google.com/drive/u/0/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6
   That link will provide you with all of the material you need to download to get osTicket up and running.
 Simply click the link and install the Web Platform Installer
 </p>
 <img src="https://i.imgur.com/AxHCfQ6.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>